Andalusi agricultural corpus: Ornamentals

-The taxonomy criteria of these medieval texts is different then what is used today.
+The taxonomy criteria of these medieval texts is different than what is used today.
 Plants with similar external appearance usually fall under the same species name, though in modern taxonomy they are considered different.
 Many plants were cultivated as ornamentals, but agricultural treatises don't clearly differentiate between decorative plants in gardens and plants with other uses sown in fields and orchards.
 Ibn Luyun, following al-Tighnari, devotes several chapters to alimentary seeds with culinary uses as spices or vegetables, followed by a section on plants that he describes as maslayat, which carries connotations of amusement or peacefulness.
 Ibn Luyun says there are some plants cultivated for tasliya (delight) primarily for their scent or visual appearance, or as ornamentation (li-l-zina) planted in the domestic gardens (basatin).

 Ibn Luyun is exception, and most treatises classify species based on morphological qualities like aroma, and the color and shape of flowers.

 Pinus pinea (Sanawbar) was planted along walls to create a more beautiful appearance and placed at the center of a pool to provide shade.
 Cupressus sempervirens, (Sarw, sarwal) - was also a decorative plant used along garden walls for appearance, near the gate, pool, and along paths and angles.
 (Decorative cypress trees are still a common feature of Mediterranean gardens in modern times.)